mvdzel/ehrsfm-fhir-r5/input/pagecontent/chapter5.md

 forth in the base EHR-S FM.
 Rather EHR systems or implementations may conform to one or more Functional Profiles.

-For more information about creating, registering, and balloting Functional Profiles, see Conformance Section 7.
+For more information about creating, registering, and balloting Functional Profiles, see [Conformance Section](chapter6.html).

 One might create a Functional Profile to support a business case for EHR-S use by selecting an applicable subset of functions from the based EHR-S FM list of functions, in effect constraining the model to meet specific